Efficient Self-supervised Vision Transformers for Representation Learning: Related Works

+\paragraph{Relation to mask prediction tasks} We can consider the proposed $\Lcal_R$ as a proxy to mimick masked language modeling in BERT, where the ``ground-truth'' local token is a soft label provided by the teacher network, while the student network makes predictions to match that target, based on the context of regions in a different augmented view.
+Importantly, our $\Lcal_R$ considers \texttt{softmax} with cross-entropy in the objective, rather than \texttt{MSE} as in MPP.
+A very sharp teacher distribution is used by choosing small temperatures.
+This encourages the model to focus on the salient dimensions, rather than waste modeling capability on training short-range dependencies and high-frequency details~\citep{ramesh2021zero}.

+\paragraph{Relation to DenseCL} The proposed $\Lcal_R$ mostly related to DenseCL~\citep{wang2020dense} in that the region correspondences in both methods are determined as the two most similar grid features.
+One critical difference is that DenseCL is a contrastive region-matching task, while our $\Lcal_R$ is a non-contrastive region-matching task, where no negative samples/queue is needed.
+This technical difference has a significant impact on the downstream task performance.
+We find that $\Lcal_R$ is particularly effective in serving our goal to improve image classification performance and build efficient \& affordable SoTA SSL system; In contrast, DenseCL degrades the classification performance.

+\paragraph{Relation to other region-level tasks} The ideas of leveraging local region-level pre-training tasks for visual representation learning have been explored for ConvNets~\citep{misra2020self,xiong2020loco,wang2020dense,xie2021detco,yang2021instance,xie2021propagate}.
+We summarize the differences in three aspects: $(\RN{1})$ Motivation.
+Our region-matching task $\Lcal_R$ aims to recover the lost property of automatic correspondence learning in self-supervised monolithic Transformers, while most existing region-level tasks aim to improve dense visual prediction tasks. $(\RN{2})$ Technical difference.
+Our $\Lcal_R$ is a non-contrastive region-matching task, while others are contrastive learning. $(\RN{3})$ Empirical performance.
+Most region-level tasks improve dense visual prediction tasks but sacrifice their image classification performance, while $\Lcal_R$ consistently improves classification performance.
+Among them, \shortname{} training method achieves the best ImageNet linear probe performance with minimum computational overhead.
+For detailed comparisons, please refer to Table~\ref{table:region_level_tasks} in Appendix.

 \paragraph{Self-supervised vision Transformers.} The research on Transformer-based self-supervised representation learning just scratches the tip of the iceberg, and only a few attempts are made on this topic.
 ImageGPT~\citep{chen2020generative} and MoCo-v3~\citep{chen2021empirical} dedicate huge compute resource with large models to exploring the frontier.
 DINO~\citep{caron2021emerging} achieves comparable performance of large self-supervised ConvNets using small/medium-size Transformers.
-The proposed \shortname{} further pursue efficient solutions to self-supervised vision Transformers.
+The proposed \shortname{} further pursues efficient and affordable solutions to self-supervised vision Transformers.
+For more general related works on Transformers for vision tasks and self-supervised ConvNets, please refer to Section~\ref{sec:related_work_appendix} in Appendix.